npm

 - the

 itemattribute allows you to select the item to move.
 If the attribute is not specified, the closest in the tree<effdnd-actor item='...'>with the specified attributeitemwill be used.
-If an attribute with the value#is set (<effdnd-trigger item='#'>) or there is no<effdnd-actor item='...'>in the DOM tree above, then the trigger itself will move.
-If the trigger has thecloneattribute, a clone of the HTML element will be created for the movement; - the
+If an attribute with the value#is set (<effdnd-trigger item='#'>) or there is not a single<effdnd-actor item='...'>in the DOM tree above, then the trigger itself will move; - the

 scopeattribute allows you to select the available area of movement.
-If the attribute is not specified, the closest in the tree<effdnd-actor scope='...'>with the specifiedscopeattribute will be used.
-If an attribute with the value#is set (<effdnd-trigger scope='#'>) or there is no<effdnd-actor scope='...'>in the DOM tree above, then the scope area will bedocument.body; - the
+If the attribute is not specified, the closest one in the tree will be used<effdnd-actor scope='...'>with the specifiedscopeattribute.
+If an attribute with the value#is set (<effdnd-trigger scope='#'>) or there is no<effdnd-actor scope='...'>in the DOM tree above, then the displacement area will be considereddocument.body; - the

-To define both web components, simply call the useDnD function, and use the results of the call to create an event listeners
+To define both web components, simply call the useDnD function, and use event listening to the results of the call:

 import { useDnD } from 'effdnd';